DIY Trends Impacting the Home Improvement Industry in 2023

 Wanting to get a good deal is different than choosing the cheapest option, however.
 Among Gen X customers, only 29% switched to a brand with a cheaper retail price, even though 42% switched when the new brand was on sale.

-43% of Gen Xers are driven into a store looking for sales, promotions, and other specials and 51% are researching products in-store to compare prices.
+Roughly half of of Gen Xers are driven into a store looking for sales, promotions, and other specials and half are researching products in-store to compare prices.

-In general, Gen X prospects will conduct product and brand research on two social media platforms, while Millennials research on three platforms, and Boomers research on only one.
+When it comes to sources used to find new brands, Gen X customers are more akin to Boomers than they are the Millennials, preferring to discover alternatives in-store than through digital methods.
+For the 13% of Gen X customers that do conduct research using social media, in general they will conduct product and brand research on two social media platforms, while Millennials research on three platforms, and Boomers research on only one.

 Understanding Millennials that DIY